 Hawaii founder Jack Stanford would go on to become the first CEO of Make-A-Wish® America.

 We stand as a truly unique chapter focused on granting the wishes of local keiki statewide while fulfilling our roots of hosting visiting wish families.
-We have proudly expanded to a staff of 30 with an army of 400 volunteers spanning all islands, and we partner with 200 local businesses, tour activity companies and hotels to welcome more than 1,000 "wishes to see Hawaii" per year.
+We have proudly expanded to a staff of nearly 30 and an army of more than 700 volunteers spanning all islands.
+We also rely on our partnerships with 200 local businesses, tour activity companies and hotels to welcome more than 1,200 visiting wish families to Hawaii each year.